nedstarksbastard/emx_server/README.md

     is greater than the previous item)
     * Insert `=` at the index of `A` (current node)
 * Now the list becomes `[A,=,<,>,<]`.
 We convert this into a string and store it.
-* We process all the elements in the array till its empty and construct the final resultant string to be sent back
+* We process all the elements in the array till its empty and construct the final resultant string to be sent back.